Democrats target massage parlor proprietor linked to Trump

 Merson said Yang denies the allegations made against her.
 “Ms. Yang is not concerned because she feels she’s speaking the truth and the truth will free her,” Merson said in the video.

-The Democratic leaders said Yang’s website, which has been taken down, once offered clients the “opportunity to interact” with Trump and other political figures as well as participation in White House and Capitol Hill dinners.
+The Democrats’ letter said Yang’s website, which has been taken down, once offered clients the “opportunity to interact” with Trump and other political figures as well as participation in White House and Capitol Hill dinners.

-Schumer and Pelosi said that, if proven, such allegations “raise serious counterintelligence concerns.”
+The letter said that, if proven, such allegations “raise serious counterintelligence concerns.”

-They asked if Yang has been the focus of earlier federal or state probes and for an assessment of “counterintelligence risks” which Yang’s activities might have posed.
+It asked if Yang had been the focus of earlier federal or state probes and for an assessment of “counterintelligence risks” which Yang’s activities might have posed.

 The Democrats also asked if other individuals have used Mar-a-Lago, the president’s Palm Beach estate, to offer foreigners access to Trump or people around him, as well as whether Yang or her foreign clients have had access to Trump or U.S. officials at the White House, Mar-a-Lago, or other Trump properties.